Performance of Microfinance Institutions in Muslim Countries

-Design/methodology/approach – Using a cross-sectional dataset of total 2138 firm-years for 754 different MFIs across a total of 83 countries; 33 OIC (Organization of Islamic Conference) member Muslim countries and 50 non-members countries; we analyze MFIs performance based on three sets of measures: a) outreach, b) loan recovery and profitability, and c) overall financial performance measures; with respect to two sets of explanatory variables: i) country specific and ii) firm-level variables.
+Design/methodology/approach – Using a cross-sectional dataset of 2,138 firm-years for 754 different MFIs across 83 countries, 33 Organization of Islamic Conference (OIC) member Muslim countries and 50 non-member countries, we analyzed the MFI performance based on three sets of measures: outreach, loan recovery and profitability and overall financial performance measures, with respect to two sets of explanatory variables, namely, country-specific and firm-level variables.

-Research limitations/implications – Results show that country GDP size is positively related with profitability and percent of women borrower is also significant for loan recovery and firm profitability in the OIC sample; while otherwise not significant for rest of the world sample.
+Findings – Results show that country gross domestic product size is positively related with profitability, and the percentage of women borrowers is also significant in driving loan recovery and firm profitability in the OIC sample, but they are otherwise not significant for the rest of the world sample.

-Practical implications – This study contributes to the understanding of the core argument in the motivation of Islamic MFIs, whether cultural and religious factors are important in MFIs success in Muslim countries.
+Practical implications – This study contributes to the understanding of the core argument in the motivation of Islamic MFIs, which is whether cultural and religious factors are important for MFI success in Muslim countries.

-Originality/value – This study introduces difference between the country independence year and country OIC membership year as a proxy for “country religious inclination” of a Muslim country.
-Results suggest that countries with delayed membership in OIC show lower inclination to popular Islamic beliefs and higher market penetration of conventional Microfinance outreach.
-Positive relationships of country religious inclination variable and loan loss ratio and loan provision are also consistent with the moral hazard hypothesis that less religious community may be more prone to default.
+Originality/value – This study introduces a variable that measures the difference between a country's independence year and their OIC membership year as a proxy for the “country religious inclination” of a Muslim country.
+Results suggest that countries with delayed membership in OIC show lower inclination to popular Islamic beliefs and higher market penetration of conventional microfinance outreach.
+Positive relationships among a country's religious inclination and loan loss ratios and loan provisions are also consistent with the moral hazard hypothesis that few religious communities may be more prone to default.

 JEL Classification: G21, L31, F35